What is a Bar Crossing Report?

-Don't forget to check in with your local boating or fishing club for advice from those who have crossed a bar many times, and feel free to check out our regular Raising the Bar seminars for boaties - they're free and are led by experienced Coastguard rescue volunteers.
+Don't forget to check in with your local Coastguard unit, boating or fishing club for advice from those who have crossed a bar many times - they may even be happy to lead you out on their next trip.

 You sure do!
 If you’re using a VHF for anything but an emergency transmission you need your VHF Radio Operators Certificate, and since all radio transmissions have to be individually identifiable you also need a callsign.

 Before you cross the bar: “Coastguard Radio (up to 3 times), this is Seabird ZMJ8088 (up to 3 times).
 Over.”

 Coastguard will reply to acknowledge your transmission: “Seabird ZMJ8088, this is Coastguard Radio, go ahead.”

 Let us know your plans: “Coastguard Radio, this is Seabird ZMJ8088, we're about to head out over the Manukau Bar South Channel for some fishing, we have 4 people on board today.
 Over.”

 Coastguard will confirm: “Thanks Seabird, that’s received.
 We'll put you on a 30 minute watch, please call us when you're safely over the bar.
 Coastguard Radio Out.”

 Remember that you MUST close the Bar Crossing Report as soon as you're safely over the bar.
 Don't forget to make another report when you're ready to come back over the bar.